-The rules of The Nasdaq Stock Market require that a majority of the members of our board of directors be independent.
+NASDAQ OMX is currently listed on The NASDAQ Stock Market.
+The rules of The NASDAQ Stock Market require that a majority of the members of our board of directors be independent.
 In order to qualify as independent under these rules, a director must satisfy a two-part test.
 First, the director must not fall into any of several categories that would automatically disqualify the director from independence.
 These categories prohibit independence for:

-- a director who is, or at any time during the past three years was, employed by the company or by any parent or subsidiary of the company; - a director who accepted or who has a family member who accepted any compensation from the company in excess of \$100,000 during any period of twelve consecutive months within the three years preceding the determination of independence; - a director who is a family member of an individual who is, or at any time during the past three years was, employed by the company as an executive officer: - a director who is, or has a family member who is, a partner in, or a controlling shareholder or an executive officer of, any organization to which the company made, or from which the company received, certain payments for property or services in the current or any of the past three fiscal years that exceed 5% of the recipient's consolidated gross revenues for that year, or \$200,000, whichever is more; - a director of the company who is, or has a family member who is, employed as an executive officer of another entity where at any time during the past three years any of the executive officers of the company serve on the compensation committee of such other entity; or - a director who is, or has a family member who is, a current partner of the company's outside auditor, or was a partner or employee of the company's outside auditor who worked on the company's audit at any time during any of the past three years.
+- · a director who is, or at any time during the past three years was, employed by the company or by any parent or subsidiary of the company; - a director who accepted, or who has a family member who accepted, certain compensation from the company in excess of \$100,000 during any period of twelve consecutive months within the three years preceding the determination of independence; - a director who is a family member of an individual who is, or at any time during the past three years was, employed by the company as an executive officer; - a director who is, or has a family member who is, a partner in, or a controlling shareholder or an executive officer of, any organization to which the company made, or from which the company received, certain payments for property or services in the current or any of the past three fiscal years that exceed 5% of the recipient's consolidated gross revenues for that year, or \$200,000, whichever is more; - a director of the company who is, or has a family member who is, employed as an executive officer of another entity where at any time during the past three years any of the executive officers of the company serve on the compensation committee of such other entity; or - a director who is, or has a family member who is, a current partner of the company's outside auditor, or was a partner or employee of the company's outside auditor who worked on the company's audit at any time during any of the past three years.

 In addition, no director qualifies as independent unless the board affirmatively determines that the director has no direct or indirect relationship with the company that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 In assessing the independence of its members, our board examined the commercial, industrial, banking, consulting, legal, accounting, charitable and familial relationships of each member.
 The board's inquiry extended to both direct and indirect relationships with the company.
-Based upon detailed written submissions by each director, the board has determined that all of the directors are independent, other than Mr. Greifeld.